a5221985/seeking_the_truth_site/docs/what_did_muhammad_pbuh_teach.md

 * *Muhammad* (pbuh)'s father died even before his birth and his mother passed away when he (pbuh) was six.
 He (pbuh) was then raised by his (pbuh) paternal uncle *Abu Talib*.
 * *Muhammad* (pbuh) grew up to become a merchant.
 He (pbuh) was known among his (pbuh) people as the honest and trust worthy (*assadiq al ameen* in *Arabic*).
 Occasionally he (pbuh) would retreat to a cave in a mountain.
 * At the age of 40 when he (pbuh) was in the cave a miracle took place that changed his (pbuh) life.
 He was visited by arch angel Gabiel (pbuh) (*Jibrael* (*as*) in *Arabic*) and revealed to him (pbuh) a few verses in Arabic.
-	1. > **"Iqra, Bismirabbikalladhi Khalaq.
+	1. > [Aududbillahi minashaitan irrajim, bismillah irrahman irrahim] **"Iqra, Bismirabbikalladhi Khalaq.
 Khalakal insaanamin alaq.
 Iqra wa RABBukal akram.
 Alladi allamabil qalam.
 Allamal insaanamaalam ya'lam"** (Read! in the name of thy LORD who created!
 Created man, out of a clot of congealed blood.
 Read!
 And thy LORD is most bountiful.
 Who taught (the use of) the pen, Taught man that which he knew not!
 [Qur'an Al-Alaq 96:1-5]
 * From that day onwards, he (pbuh) continued to receive revelation from arch angel Gabriel (pbuh) in small chunks as and when it became necessary to deal with a problem or a situation that he (pbuh) encountered.
 He (pbuh) recieved revelation for a period of 23 years.
 These verses were then compiled into what we now know as the Qur'an.
 [Biography of the Prophet (pbuh) - *Ibn Ishaaq*, *Ibn Hishaam*]

 ### What did Muhammad (pbuh) achieve?